About the Project

-Projects in the Bannard laboratory focus around trying to decipher the fundamental biology underpinning the development of humoral immunity.
-We investigate the cellular interactions and regulatory mechanisms that facilitate antibody affinity maturation.
-We aim to understand what “selection” entails, and we hope to determine how cells make fate choices such as when to differentiate.
+Projects in the Bannard laboratory focus on trying to understand the cellular interactions and regulatory mechanisms that facilitate antibody affinity maturation.
+We aim to understand what “selection” entails, and we hope to determine how germinal centre B cells make fate choices such as when to switch between specific states or differentiate.
 We also are interested in employing our knowledge of “normal” antibody responses to better understand why immunity is slow to develop during malaria infections; therefore, projects are also available in this area.
+In addition, we want also understand how B cell responses might be better harnessed for developing effective vaccines.
 To reach these goals, we employ a wide range of cutting-edge techniques such as high-end flow cytometry, confocal microscopy, live cell imaging (e.g. multi-photon), single B cell cloning and next generation sequencing.
 Our work relies heavily on sophisticated genetically modified in vivo systems and we often use live virus infections (e.g. Influenza A).
 As such, students can expect to receive sound intellectual and practical science training.

 Students will be enrolled on the MRC WIMM DPhil Course, which takes place in the autumn of their first year.
 Running over several days, this course helps students to develop basic research and presentation skills, as well as introducing them to a wide-range of scientific techniques and principles, ensuring that students have the opportunity to build a broad-based understanding of differing research methodologies.